woAIxuexiSR/SRT/example/readme.md

 - **model** : An object that encompasses the model properties.

   - **type** : The type of the model.
-Valid values are "pbrt" or any model file extensions supported by Assimp.
+Valid values are "pbrt" (only support a subset) or any model file extensions supported by Assimp.

   - **path** : The path to the model file.